kojiishi/unicodedata-reader/README.md

-The [`UnicodeDataCompressor` class] in this package can generate JavaScript functions that can read the property values of the [Unicode Character Database] in the browsers.
+The [`UnicodeDataCompressor` class] in this package can generate JavaScript functions that can read the property values of the [Unicode Character Database] in browsers.

 Please see [u_line_break.js] for an example of the generated functions and [u_line_break.html] for an example usage.